photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 - `soft` (optional): The NFS client aborts an NFS request after `retrans=n` unsuccessful retries, otherwise it retries indefinitely
 - `retrans=n` (optional, default 2): Sets the number of retries for NFS requests, only relevant when using `soft`

+When you are done, please [restart all services](../docker-compose.md#step-2-start-the-server) for the changes to take effect.

 ### SMB / CIFS

 Follow this `docker-compose.yml` example to mount [CIFS network shares](https://en.wikipedia.org/wiki/Server_Message_Block), e.g. **from Windows**, NAS devices or Linux servers with [Samba](https://www.samba.org/):